saasbook/berkeley-reentry-student-program/README.md

 ## First-Time Setup Instructions

-1. Fork & clone the repository locally!
+1. clone the repository locally and then make your own branch!!
 2. Install Ruby version 3.0.3, and switch to that version using `rvm use 3.0.3`
 3. Run `bundle install --without production`
 4. Run `db:schema:load` & `rake db:migrate`